Emperor Wu of Han Biography

 Born In: Chang'an

-Wudi is the posthumous name of Emperor Wu of Han who was the seventh emperor of the Han dynasty of China; he ruled from 141–87 BC.
-His reign lasted over half a century and is one of the longest reigns in Chinese history.
-A famed military campaigner, Wudi led his armies on great expeditions that resulted in vast expansion of the territories under his rule.
-The autocratic emperor with his ruthless campaigning brought Southern China and northern and central Vietnam under his control and was successful in re-conquering northern and central Korea which had slipped out of Chinese control.
-Even though he was able to considerably expand his empire through his aggressive military campaigns, these wars also depleted much of the empire’s reserves and wealth.
-He declared new taxes and implemented new business policies to increase the state’s income which made him unpopular among the citizens.
-Even though marked by prosperity in the beginning, the final years of his reign were filled with financial difficulties and political unrest.
-Wudi was also known for his introduction of various religious and cultural changes into the society.
-He made Confucianism the state religion of China, and was obsessed with finding the path to immortality
+Wudi is the posthumous name of Emperor Wu of Han, who was the seventh emperor of the Han dynasty of China; he ruled from 141–87 BC.
+His reign lasted over half a century and is one of the longest in Chinese history.
+A famed military campaigner, Wudi led his armies on great expeditions that resulted in the vast expansion of territories under his rule.
+The autocratic emperor, through his relentless campaigning, brought southern China and northern and central Vietnam under his control and established dominance over the Korean kingdom of Wiman Joseon, which had slipped out of Chinese influence.
+Even though he significantly expanded his empire through aggressive military campaigns, these wars depleted much of the empire’s reserves and wealth.
+He declared new taxes and implemented business policies to increase state income, which made him unpopular among his subjects.
+While his reign was marked by prosperity in its early years, the final years were filled with financial difficulties and political unrest.
+Wudi also introduced various religious and cultural changes into society.
+He promoted Confucianism as the ideological foundation of governance and was obsessed with finding the path to immortality.

 Quick Facts